-With the support of local communities and the government, we established our first planting sites in 2021 in remote areas of the southern Philippine Islands.
+With the support of local communities and the government, we established our first planting sites in 2021 in remote areas of the southern regions.
 Our team worked through fully-remote training, communication barriers, and travel restrictions to safely establish sites in Kibuwa and Canitoan.
 Despite these unforeseen roadblocks, our team is working closely with the Filipino community to begin producing, planting, and protecting millions of trees.

 Preserving terrestrial forest and montane rainforest on indigenous land

 Working with the local community to address fire prevention and management

 Training and implementing sustainable farming practices

 Helping the community fulfill an agreement with their government to legally acquire the land they inhabit through reforestation

 Protecting the forests and communities from logging

 "Only at Eden": partnering with a community to gain land rights

 By taking a bottom-up approach, our team in the Philippines is helping the Canitoan people in Mindanao claim legal rights to their land.
 The Canitoan people have a twenty-five-year agreement with the local government to reforest their land in order to bring biodiversity back to the area.
 When they reach their goal, the government will grant them legal title to the land, meaning this community will own land for the first time in their history.
 Our role is to provide the community with economic incentives and easily replicable planting techniques to support them in restoring their local environment and economy.